TheScruffyKat/Infinite-CCU-VR-Base/README.md

 >
 > [Epic Online Agreements](https://dev.epicgames.com/en-US/services/terms/agreements)

-# ⬜Things to know to create your game!
-(QuickStart Guide)⬜
+# Things to know to create your game!
+(QuickStart Guide)

 **Most of this requires a Network Identity on any object that will interect with ANY of the networking!**